Org Charts Help to Define Accountabilities in Aviation SMS

 - Which positions in the hierarchy have the authority to make them.

-For example, creating goals and deadlines for aviation SMS implementation are important decisions as they will set the tone for management of change in the company.
+For example, creating goals and deadlines for aviation SMS implementation are important decisions as they will set the tone for the management of change in the company.
 Should the accountable executive make that decision?
 Should the safety manager?

 There are a small handful of decisions like this that need to be assigned to roles in the company.
 An important element that should be dealt with regards risk acceptance authority.
 Which managers or roles have risk acceptance authority based on risk assessments during the risk management process?
 This is not a "one-size-fits-all" decision, as each company is different as is their risk appetite.